 Your county and community councils spend a lot of money, time and effort cleaning public areas with litter and dog poo, all of which could be saved if everyone living in our communities were as responsible as the vast majority are.

 Litter includes packaging, food, cigarette ends up to a refuse bag.
 It’s an offence to throw or drop litter in any place to which the public have access; this includes littering from vehicles (section 87 Environmental Protection Act 1990).

 Dog fouling is an issue for most of our towns and villages.
 It is the most offensive type of litter and is consistently raised as a matter for public concern.
-It can have health risks such as Toxicariasis, an infection caused by roundworm parasites which can be found in dog faeces.
-If you need more information contact Environmentalhealth@monmouthshire.gov.uk .
+It can have health risks such as Toxocariasis, an infection caused by roundworm parasites which can be found in dog faeces.
+If you need more information contact Environmentalhealth@monmouthshire.gov.uk

-Where there is evidence a person has littered or failed to pick up their dog faeces, they will be given a fixed penalty notice which is a fine of £75 to be paid within 14 days (reducing to £50 if paid within 10 days).
+Where there is evidence a person has littered or failed to pick up their dog poo, they will be given a fixed penalty notice which is a fine of £75 to be paid within 14 days (reducing to £50 if paid within 10 days).
 Failure to pay will result in Monmouthshire County Council prosecuting the offender in the magistrates court.

 We need your help

 Please make sure you dispose of your litter properly or carry a dog litter bag when you walk your dog.
-You can then put it in any public litter bin or take it home and put it in your grey bag for the household refuse collection.
+You can then put it in any public litter bin or take it home and put it in your black bag for the household refuse collection.